 The northern leopard frog is a medium to large (3 to 4 inches in length) semi-aquatic frog with a slender body, thin waist, long legs and smooth skin.
 The dorsal (topside) color is brown or green with distinct round or oval dark spots in two to three irregular rows.
 The spots typically have a light border.
 The ventral color (underside) is cream or white with no markings.
 Learn more about how to identify this species and more information in the Washington Herp Atlas.

 Ecology and life history

 Northern leopard frogs are semi-aquatic, requiring both aquatic and terrestrial habitats.
 Breeding occurs in shallow, still water sites.
 Typically these areas are exposed to sunlight and have thin but sturdy vegetation stems for egg attachment.
 In central Washington, breeding takes place in April.
 Males vocalize with a low snore followed by low grunts to attract females to breeding locations.

-A grapefruit-sized egg mass is deposited just below the water surface and attached to vegetation in warm, shallow, open, still water areas.
-Eggs may hatch within a few days or weeks depending on conditions.
+A grapefruit-sized egg mass is deposited just below the water surface and attached to vegetation.
+Eggs may hatch within a few days or weeks depending on water temperature.
 Tadpoles forage mainly on algae and detritus, and complete metamorphosis in 60 to 90 days.
-Newly metamorphosed frogs emerge from ponds in mid-July through September.
+Newly metamorphosed frogs emerge from ponds starting in mid-July.